shiraazAh/idealmix-assignment/README.md

 # Idealmix Intern Take Home Assignment
-  The project was to create a react app following the set of instructions given by the team.
+  The project was to create a responsive react app following the set of instructions given by the team.
 ## View hosted version
   - To Preview the github hosted version, Click:- https://shiraazAh.github.io/idealmix-assignment/
 ## Installation